 Another reason for the difference in nurses’ reported and observed practices may be a lack of knowledge about pain assessment and pain assessment tools for children, especially for small children.
 In the present study, nurses working in five of six units cared for both children and adults, and were mainly intensive care nurses.
 Only 8% of the participants were pediatric nurses.
 There is minimal focus on children and on pediatric pain management in the standard curricula for nurses and intensive care nurses in Norway.

-Lack of available tools for assessment of pain in children could also explain why they are not used in practice.
-In the present study, the researcher observed that very few pain assessment tools were available in the units, and only a few nurses had their own pain assessment tools.
+In the present study, the researcher observed that very few pain assessment tools were not in use in the units, and only a few nurses had their own pain assessment tools.
 None of the children with cognitive impairment were assessed by a Revised Face, Legs, Activity, Cry, Consolability (r-FLACC) scale (Malviya, Voepel-Lewis, Burke, Merkel, & Tait, 2006) or another appropriate pain assessment tool in the PACU.
 Pain in these children can be very difficult to assess because they may have different pain behaviors, and therefore need a specific pain assessment tool, such as the r-FLACC (Pedersen, Rahbek, Nikolajsen, & Møller-Madsen, 2015).
-The r-FLACC is a behavioral tool that must be individualized for each child’s pain behavior before the surgery procedure (Malviya et al., 2006).
+The r-FLACC is a behavioral tool that must be individualized for each child’s pain behavior before the surgical procedure (Malviya et al., 2006).
 Thus, for the PACU nurses to be able to use the r-FLACC, they are dependent on the ward nurses to individualize it before the children arrive at the PACU, which was not done to our knowledge.

 Limited use of pain assessment tools can also indicate that nurses think pain assessment tools do not reflect the complexity of managing pain in children in clinical practice (Franck & Bruce, 2009; Voepel-Lewis, 2011; Voepel-Lewis, Burke, Jeffreys, & Malviya, 2011) or that nurses emphasize physical indicators of pain (Smyth et al., 2011; Vincent & Denyes, 2004; Vincent & Gaddy, 2009; Vincent, Wilkie, & Szalacha, 2010).
 In the present study, there was a gap in knowledge concerning the use of vital signs to assess pain in children alongside a lack of pain assessment tools available in the units.
 Almost half of the nurses believed children overreported their pain.
 These issues may be barriers to optimal pain assessment and may provide an explanation for why pain assessment tools are not used in practice.
 The difference between knowledge and attitude scores, and observational data in this context may mean that nurses know that using a tool helps assess pain but for some reason do not use the tool in practice.
 Some researchers suggest that this could be attributable to organizational culture (Lauzon & Laurie, 2008; Twycross et al., 2013).